selectize/selectize.js/README.md

 ### Files

-All pre-built files needed to use Selectize can e found in the ["dist"](dist/) folder.
+All pre-built files needed to use Selectize can be found in the ["dist"](dist/) folder.

 - [**js/**](dist/js)
 	- [**standalone/**](dist/js/standalone)